-Did you know that in as little as six months you could start a career as a medical professional?
+Did you know that in as little as five months you could start a career as a medical professional?

 If you’re looking for training in the field of Phlebotomy in Fayetteville, North Carolina, look no further than Miller-Motte College.
 You can earn a Certificate of Completion by completing our Phlebotomy Technician program* and enter the workforce in less time than you probably expected for a career in the medical field.
 Our hands-on training and career resources can help you get out of the classroom and into a job position you’ll love.

 We’ve helped students from all over Fayetteville, Hope Mills, Fort Bragg, Spring Lake, Raeford, Lumberton and Charlotte, so if you live in these areas of North Carolina, keep reading to learn how Miller-Motte College can train you for a new career.

 What Will You Learn in Our Phlebotomy Technician Program?

 Our Phlebotomy Technician program combines classroom instruction with hands-on learning to provide a unique learning experience for students.